Model-agnostic assessment of dark energy after DESI DR1 BAO

 Recent results from DESI DR1 BAO data \citep{DESI:2024mwx} suggest evidence for dynamical dark energy, with a preference for phantom behaviour in significant redshift ranges.
 These results rely on a phenomenological parametrised equation of state $w$ for dark energy (or effective dark energy).
 Given the limitations of imposing such an equation of state, we used a model-agnostic approach to reconstruct $w(z)$ directly from the data.

-In addition to the DESI DR1 BAO data, we considered other non-DESI BAO data, CMB distance data from Planck 2018, and SNIa data from Pantheon+.
+In addition to the DESI DR1 BAO data, we considered other non-DESI BAO data, CMB distance data from Planck 2018, and SNIa data from PantheonPlus.
 The model-agnostic methodology is based on the simple (single-task) posterior Gaussian Process regression as well as the multi-task GP regression.
 Multi-task GP is required to correctly incorporate the correlation between anisotropic BAO observables parallel and perpendicular to the line of sight.

-From the CMB+DESI DR1 BAO combination data, we find that the reconstructed mean function $w$ is on the phantom side; however, this evidence is not significant.
+From the CMB+DESI DR1 BAO combination data (see Fig.~\ref{fig:CMB_DESI_w_reconstruction}), we find that the reconstructed mean function $w$ is on the phantom side; however, this evidence is not significant.
 To be more specific, in the redshift range $0.3\lesssim z\lesssim 0.8$, the $\Lambda$CDM model is little more than 1$\sigma$ away, while in other redshift interval it is well within 1$\sigma$ limit.
-This means that our model-agnostic reconstructed $w$ is in less tension with the $\Lambda$CDM model than the results obtained in the main DESI paper \citep{DESI:2024mwx} with a $w_0w_a$CDM model.

-When we consider SNIa data from the Pantheon+ sample, denoted by PantheonPlus, the low redshift reconstruction of $w$ is dominated by this data, which has a preference for non-phantom behaviour.
+In Fig.~\ref{fig:CMB_DESI_SNPP_2}, when we consider SNIa data from PantheonPlus, the low redshift reconstruction of $w$ is dominated by this data, which has a preference for non-phantom behaviour.